 Nero Wolfe and Archie Goodwin.
 Granted, Nero was Archie's employer, but they had a hard time generally without each other.
 Archie was a well-reputed ladies man throughout the 30+ years of novels, and Nero was a famed asexual, living only for fine food and his orchids.

 Mr. Darcy and Mr. Bingley — though it's more Darcy's doing things with Bingley and he recognizes early on that Bingley is entirely too trusting and could easily get in with the wrong crowd if he's not careful.
 Thus, he starts the friendship with Bingley so that he can watch him and make sure he's making the right choices.

 Elizabeth Bennett and Charlotte Lucas were this for a long time...until Charlotte got married.
-To a smug, idiotic, pompous windbag.
+To the smug, idiotic, pompous windbag Elizabeth had just turned down.

 Elizabeth and Jane are also candidates for this trope.

 Leia and Winter are implied to be this in the Star Wars Expanded Universe, though their relationship isn't fleshed out very much since Winter tends to be one of the more-overlooked recurring EU characters.
 Technically, they are sisters by adoption but this detail wasn't established until fairly recently and they consequently tend not to refer to each other as such (presumably in part because they've always known they weren't biological sisters, even before The Reveal of Leia's true parentage).